chaoming0625/differentiable-brain-modeling-workflow/README.md

 # Illustration to the Differentiable Approach for Multi-scale Brain Modeling

-Here, we illustrate to use the BrainPy ecosystem to implement a differentiable approach for multi-scale brain modeling.
+Here, we illustrate to implement a differentiable approach for multi-scale brain modeling.
 See our paper for more details:

 - [C. Wang, M. Lyu, T. Zhang, and S. Wu, “A differentiable approach to multi-scale brain modeling,” in ICML 2024 Workshop on Differentiable Almost Everything, 2024. ](https://openreview.net/forum?id=a6cpnxdGq7)